autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ```

 :::info Farming with a full node
-When running a full node, farmers need to add a `farmer` parameter to allow a the farmer CLI to connect to the full node.
+When running a full node, farmers need to add the `--farmer` parameter to allow the farmer CLI to connect to the full node.
 :::

 ### Archive Consensus Node